kroegerama/barcode-kaiteki/README.md

 * camera permission handling
 * customize the displayed result points
 * customize the barcode type (can be a list)
+* allows scanning of inverted barcodes (white barcode on black background)

 #### Add library dependency